TunsAdrian/Advanced-Programming-Project-OOP/README.md

-# Advanced Programming - Functional Programming
+# Python Programming - Functional Programming

 The purpose of this homework is to become accustomed with functional programming elements in python.